-Rather than focus on long term trends in the spread, we instead look at the behavior of the spread in monetary contractions.
-Figure 8 also shows the dates of negative monetary shocks so that we can evaluate the path of the spread following each of the fourteen monetary contractions we consider.
-Given the model presented in Section 2, one should expect the spread to increase following monetary contractions.
-Given the evidence presented in Section 3, and assuming that the magnitude of monetary contractions has been roughly similar over time, one should expect relatively large increases in the spread following pre-1929 monetary contractions and relatively modest increases in the spread following early postwar contractions.14
+Rather than focus on long-term trends in the spread, we instead look at the behavior of the spread in monetary contractions.
+Figure 8.8 also shows the dates of negative monetary shocks so that we can evaluate the path of the spread following each of the fourteen monetary contractions we consider.
+Given the model presented in section 8.1, one should expect the spread to increase following monetary contractions.
+Given the evidence presented in section 8.2, and assuming that the magnitude of monetary contractions has been roughly similar over time, one should expect relatively large increases in the spread following pre-1929 monetary contractions and relatively modest increases in the spread following early postwar contractions.

 The data presented in the figure do not bear out these expectations.
 Note first that, looking across the entire sample, the spread does not consistently increase following monetary contractions.
 In nine of fourteen cases, the spread remains approximately unchanged or decreases slightly during the two years following the onset of a contraction.
 In three of the five cases where the spread does increase, the magnitude of this increase is only about one hundred basis points.
-The two episodes that display significant increases in the magnitude of the spread are dominated by the second quarter of 1980, when the Fed imposed credit controls that limited the rate of growth of bank lending (Schreft (1990), Owens and Schreft (1992)).
-Averaging over the entire sample, the spread increases by only 21 basis points at the one year horizon and by 39 basis points at the two year horizon.15 subsamples corresponding to different "lending regimes."
-The first regime is 1890-1929, the second is 1930-1938, the third is 1947-1970, and the fourth is 1971-1991.
-According to the evidence presented in Section 3, one ought to expect the most dramatic response of the spread during the pre-1929 period and the least dramatic during the 1947-1970 periods, assuming the magnitude of monetary contractions is roughly similar across the regimes.
+The two episodes that display significant increases in the magnitude of the spread are dominated by the second quarter of 1980, when the Fed imposed credit controls that limited the rate of growth of bank lending (Schreft 1990;